tja2132/myrhythm/README.md

 # results are generated in /coverage/.last_run.json and are visible
 # by opening index.html in a web browser.
-# rspec artifacts are not commited to the repository and must be run locally
+# example rspec artifacts are commited to the repository but will be overwritten
 ```